CORPORATE POLITICAL ACTIVISIM AND VOTING LAWS: THE ETHICAL AND PUBLIC POLICY DEBATE

-Join a free virtual panel discussion about the political and ethical implications of corporations taking public positions on social and racial justice issues.
+The Institute for Enterprise Ethics hosted a virtual panel discussion about the political and ethical implications of corporations taking public positions on social and racial justice issues.

 What is “Enterprise Ethics?”

 “Enterprise ethics” represents the values and patterns of behavior exhibited by professionals and organizations as they make the exercise of integrity, fairness, responsibility, sustainability and transparency in their dealings with all their constituencies an inherent part of their culture.